shaoxiaohu/Face_Alignment_Two_Stage_Re-initialization/README.md

    <img src="figures/aflw-results.jpg">

 ## Run the test code
+   The models are saved at Baidu SkyDrive, the
    When you had successfully built the CAFFE in this project and downloaded the models, just run the main_300w_part.m and main_aflw_part.m in the demo folder.